Sales Automation

 • You need basic email sequences with template personalization

-• Your CRM automation requirements are standard (stage updates, task creation, notifications)
+• Your CRM automation is standard (stage updates, task creation, notifications)

-• You are under $2M ARR and still validating your sales motion
+• You're under $2M ARR and still validating your sales motion

 • The problem is solved by Apollo, HubSpot, or Instantly for under $200/month